osbuild/guides/osbuild-composer/src/developer-guide/testing.md

 > As the team obsessed with immutable test dependencies, how could we use ..

-*One osbuild developer in one PR fixing one more piece of intfrastructure which could still change.*
+*One osbuild developer in one PR fixing one more piece of infrastructure which could still change.*

 TODO: what do we test in each repo